Artanis/pygcui/docs/widgets.rst

     .. attribute:: Frame.align

-        The alignment of the :attr:`Frame.label` widget.
+        The alignment of the :attr:`Frame.label` widgets.
 Not to be confused with the alignment of the text within the label.

         :attr:`local.ALIGN_LEFT`